Role of Nutraceuticals in Statin-Intolerant Patients

 The authors recognize the limitation of nonstatin studies, which are each inadequately powered for both safety and efficacy.
 It should be noted that the nutraceuticals are expensive and the standardization for dosing and quality is not available for most.
 They included some with small studies demonstrating nonlipid vascular and anti-inflammatory effects, which have been shown to have little predictive value of benefit.
 As a lipid specialist, I have tried several of these products in statin-intolerant patients, and other than red yeast rice and stanols, they have been disappointing.
 This is not the case with bile resins and ezetimibe.
 I am concerned that the publication of this review will encourage the use of these and other unproven products by patients who would rather take ‘natural roots and herbs’ than pharmaceuticals with well-established risk and benefit data in coronary and other atherosclerotic vascular disease.

-Keywords: Antioxidants, Berberine, Biological Markers, Cholesterol, LDL, Consensus, Dietary Supplements, Dyslipidemias, Fatty Acids, Omega-3, Fibric Acids, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Lipids, Niacin, Primary Prevention, Risk Factors, Subtilisins, Vascular Diseases, Vascular Stiffness
+Keywords: Antioxidants, Berberine, Biomarkers, Cholesterol, LDL, Consensus, Dietary Supplements, Dyslipidemias, Fatty Acids, Omega-3, Fibric Acids, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Lipids, Niacin, Primary Prevention, Risk Factors, Subtilisins, Vascular Diseases, Vascular Stiffness

 < Back to Listings